aguoietf/Optical-Network-Resource-PM/draft-yu-ccamp-optical-resource-pm-yang.md

 * getAllPerformanceMonitoringPoints: This interface should allow MDSC to retrieve all the performance monitoring points in a specified termination point or NE.
 * getHoldingTime: This interface should allow MDSC to retrieve how many hours PM data records are held in PNC.
 * getMePerformanceMonitoringCapabilities: This interface should allow MDSC to retrieve what parameters are supported by a specified NE or termination point.
-* getProfileAssociatedTerminationPoints： The Interface shall allow MDSC to retrieve the names of all the TPs known to the PNC that are associated with a specified Threshold Crossing Alert (TCA) Parameter Profile.
+* getProfileAssociatedTerminationPoints: The Interface shall allow MDSC to retrieve the names of all the TPs known to the PNC that are associated with a specified Threshold Crossing Alert (TCA) Parameter Profile.

 ### getAllCurrentPerformanceMonitoringData & getHistoryPerformanceMonitoringData